 PCP users may present with disorganized thought processes—including delirium, amnesia, paranoia, and dysphoria.

 If you or someone you love is using PCP, it’s important to seek help right away.
-This powerful drug can have major, devastating effects.
-Call to speak to someone who can help you find a treatment provider.
+This powerful drug can have devastating effects.
+Please call American Addiction Centers (AAC) free at to speak with someone who can help you find a treatment provider.

 The PCP Market

-PCP is a water- or alcohol-soluble white crystalline powder when in its pure form.
-PCP may also be found in other forms including liquid, tablets, or capsules.
+PCP is a water- or alcohol-soluble white, crystalline powder when in its pure form.
+It may also be found in other forms, including as liquid, tablets, or capsules.

-It has been reported that the spike in PCP-related cases being reported do not involve pure PCP, but rather PCP mixed with other substances ranging from tobacco, marijuana, and various synthetic drugs including MDMA (Ecstasy).
-PCP has even been reported being sold disguised as entirely different substances altogether—including the drugs LSD, meth, and even marijuana.
+It has been reported that a spike in PCP-related cases being reported does not involve the presence of pure PCP, but rather PCP mixed with other substances.
+These include tobacco, marijuana, and various synthetic drugs including MDMA (Ecstasy).
+PCP has even been reported as being sold disguised as entirely different substances altogether—including the drugs LSD, meth, and even marijuana.